www.largecents.net

 1801 S-215

-I bought this off a fixed price list - it's one that isn't seen too often, being a Rarity-5 coin (30-75 known.)
+I purchased my first S-215 from a fixed price list - it's one that isn't seen too often, being a Rarity-5 coin with 30-75 known.
+(Note: It was R5 as the time I wrote this; it's now listed as R4+ in CQR.)
 After noting the various die breaks and clashes, it's evident that not too many of these were made.
 The obverse has a break in the left obverse field through the date and has reverse breaks through the fraction to the right rim and one through "TE" of UNITED.
 The most spectacular feature is the die clash on the reverse, where the tip of the bust caused major damage to the reverse die at "OF".
 A neat variety.

 1801 S-216